schan27/picify/README.md

 # :city_sunset: Picify :headphones:

 **Picify** is a [Flask](http://flask.pocoo.org) web application that converts your photos into Spotify playlists that can be saved for later listening, providing a uniquely personal way to explore new music.
+Try it [here](http://picify.net/).

 ## Workflow